masinalesego/React-Portfolio/README.md

-# Lesego Masina SovTech Software Engineer Submission
+# My React App Portfolio

 ## How to bootstrap an application